Inspector General & Fraud Reporting

 How to Report

-- Call the fraud hotline at 863-534-7776.
+- To report fraud, waste or abuse of county funds, call the fraud hotline at 863-534-7776.
+We cannot help with private disputes.
 Call during business hours and be prepared to provide specific information, such as names, dates, contracts, locations, and other pertinent information.
 If you wish to remain anonymous, and you are calling after normal business hours, leave a call-back number and state that you wish your identity to be protected.

 - You can mail specific information to: